4 fiction writing tips for planning and writing your next novel

 If your setting is in the real world, don’t forget to research.
 Look up maps, read other stories or watch movies set in those locations or eras to get a sense of what they are (or were) like.
 Travel guides and photo books are great sources of inspiration and information about exotic settings.
 Have fun exploring the world of your story!

-When you have your plot, your characters, and your setting, it’s time to stop planning your novel and start doing.
+When you have your plot, your characters, and your setting, it’s time to stop planning your novel and start writing.
 Remember that your outline, character profiles, and worldbuilding are all in the service of your story.
 That’s why you’re here; that’s what matters.
 You can always go back and add more material to your planning folder as you write your next novel.
 But by doing some of the hard work at the beginning, you’ll have a much easier time filling up all those blank pages.

 This post doesn't have any comment.
 Be the first one!